abutneva/starter-academic/content/publication/epr4/index.md

 ---
 <div style="text-align: justify;font-family:serif;font-size:25px">
-title: "Communication works for those who work at it."
+title: "Mankind invented a system to cope with the fact that we are so intrinsically lousy at manipulating numbers.
+It's called the graph."
-subtitle: "(c) John Powell"
+subtitle: "(c) Charlie Munger"
 </div>:

 authors: